seerhein-lab/micgwaf/micgwaf-core/src/docs/components.md

 There are a number of components built into the micgwaf framework itself.
 They live in the package de.seerheinlab.micgwaf.component.
-This package contains the component interface, and the following implementations:
+This package contains the component interface.
+It contains components which are used in "normal" development of Web applications, and components which are internally used by micgwaf when parsing HTML files.
+The normal implementations are :

  - SnippetComponent: This component simply prints a HTML snippet as is during the render phase.
    It ignores the process phase.

+The implementations used mainly during parsing are

+- SnippetListComponent: Contains HTML snippets and child components.